 6. There is heavy traffic during the weekends (Friday and Saturday in the Gulf).
 However, there is very little traffic in the mornings, so plan your trips wisely, since, in the evenings, you'll be stuck in traffic for long hours.

 7. Wojhati.rta.ae is an excellent way to plan your trips.
 It has the timetables, stop-overs and even the maps of the routes taken by the buses, metros etc.

 8. The RTA ensures that these modes of transportation are on time, metros especially, they are almost always on time and sometimes even early.

-The city has few of the most amazing landmarks.
-From the world famous shopping malls to record-shattering hotels and buildings, Dubai is the city which was built on dreams.
+The city has a few of the most amazing landmarks.
+From the world-famous shopping malls to record-shattering hotels and buildings, Dubai is the city which was built on dreams.
 So it is no surprise that the city is also one of the major tourist destinations.
-While the city and the experience it provides is expensive, you can attain an opportunity to visit these places by the extensive Public Transportation System run by the RTA.
+While the city and the experience it provides is expensive, you can attain an opportunity to visit these places by the extensive public transport in Dubai.
 The Metros, the buses, and the taxis are the safest, convenient, and the cheapest ways to get around the city and visit the attractions.
 You can rent a Limousine or even a Helicopter to get around the city in style!